frequently asked questions

 What is your Refund Policy?

 When you register, please commit to swim for at least 1 swimester.
-During the registration process, the full missed class and cancelation policy is discussed, please read through carefully.
+During the registration process, the full missed class and cancellation policy is discussed, please read through carefully.
 You are required to agree to it to enroll and we will follow policy regardless of the circumstances.

 Sometimes things open up as the swimester progresses, and we will keep you on a list if you do want to make a switch.